anshulpundir/datastructures/README.md

 # datastructures

-trie.h: A trie or a prefix tree with a character key and generic value.
+Trie (trie.h): A trie or a prefix tree with a character key and generic value.

-expire_map.h
+ExpireMap (expire_map.h)
 Allows adding of a <key, value> pair and the lookup/removal of a key just like a regular map with an added feature of removal of an entry after a timout, if not explicitly removed.
 The access to the map is thread-safe.